 Best Hanoi food #2: Bún Bò Nam Bộ | Vietnamese vermicelli with grilled beef

-Because there is little oil, save for the fat juices from the beef, this dish is actually quite healthy.
+Because there is little oil, save for the fat juices from the beef, this dish is quite healthy.
 The meat and pickled vegetables are often well marinated, making this dish a very flavourful one.

 Best places to eat in Hanoi for bún bò nam bộ